rock-core/drivers-iodrivers_base/README.md

 This package provides a testing harness that allows you to write integration tests drivers based on `iodrivers_base::Driver`.
 Check the documentation of `iodrivers_base/Fixture.hpp` for more information.

+## License

+This software is licensed under the GNU LGPL version 2 or later

+Copyright 2008-2017 DFKI Robotics Innovation Center
+          2014-2017 SENAI-CIMATEC
+          2017-2019 13 Robotics
+          2019      TideWise